danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *Figure 8.9: An illustration on the breakdown of each pixel by Integrated Digital Media, NYU*[^nyu]

-`loc` is set as a variable to store the pixel information.
+`loc` is a variable to store the pixel information.
 Each pixel position needs to be clearly *located* so that a line can be drawn at the right position.
 Following the function `Pixels()`, each pixel takes up 4 locations: The first pixel with the 4 rgba values, then the second pixel with another 4 rgba values, and this continues for all the pixels:

 pixels = [p1, p1, p1, p1, p2, p2, p2, p2, p3, p3, p3, p3...]

-Therefore, it is understood as 4 different locations and each storing one value in relation to one single pixel.
+Therefore, it is understood as 4 different locations and each stored one value in relation to one single pixel.
 In order to locate a specific pixel, the formula would be: `loc = (img_x+img_y * img.width)*4;`.
-The use of `img.pixels[loc]`, `img.pixels[loc+1]`, `img.pixels[loc+2]` is to locate the RGB values respectively by using the function `pixels[]` with the array nature to store all the corresponding rgba values.
+The use of `img.pixels[loc]`, `img.pixels[loc+1]`, `img.pixels[loc+2]` is to locate the RGB values respectively by using the function `pixels[]`.

 ```javascript
 function draw() {